nate-lavoy/post-quantum-crypto-demo/README.md

 python3 decrypt.py
 ```

-Decrypts the encrypted file using the stored keys.
+Decrypts the encrypted file using the stored private keys and encapsulated shared secrets.
+Simulates actions performed by the receiver of data.

 ### Cleanup